-34. Does the law in your jurisdiction recognise claims against trust assets by the spouse/civil partner of a settlor or beneficiary on the dissolution of the marriage/partnership?
+33. Does the law in your jurisdiction recognise claims against trust assets by the spouse/civil partner of a settlor or beneficiary on the dissolution of the marriage/partnership?

-Cyprus law does not recognise such claims in the context of validly constituted trusts.
+The general position is that Cyprus law does not recognise such claims in the context of validly constituted trusts where such claims are contrary to Cyprus law.

-35. To what extent does the law of your jurisdiction allow trusts to be used to shelter assets from the creditors of a settlor or beneficiary?
+34. To what extent does the law of your jurisdiction allow trusts to be used to shelter assets from the creditors of a settlor or beneficiary?

-The Cyprus International Trust is an extremely powerful asset protection tool, for the following reasons:
+The Cyprus international trust is an extremely powerful asset protection tool, for the following reasons:

-- Regardless of any bankruptcy or liquidation laws in Cyprus or in any other country, whether the trust is voluntary and without consideration, or it being made for the benefit of the settlor or his family members, the trust is not void or voidable.
+Regardless of any bankruptcy or liquidation laws in Cyprus or in any other country, whether the trust is voluntary and without consideration, or made for the benefit of the settlor or his family members, the trust is not void or voidable.
 This is the case unless it is proved to the court that the trust was made with intent to defraud persons who were creditors of the settlor at the time when the payment or transfer of assets was made to the trust (International Trusts Law).
-The burden of proof of the settlor's intent to defraud lies with the person who is seeking to annul the transfer. - Any action for avoidance of the trust must be made within two years from the date of transfer or disposal of the assets to the trust.
+The burden of proof of the settlor's intent to defraud lies with the person who is seeking to annul the transfer.